 A total of $250,000 is available this year.
 Applicants may request up to $50,000 per project.
 For requests between $25,000 and $50,000, applicants must provide a dollar for dollar match on the amount above $25,000.

-Read the full Request for Proposals (PDF) and apply online.
-See our Grant Application System Tutorial for help.
+Read last year's Request for Proposals (PDF) to learn more about the program and to help you start planning a project for next year.
+The grant application, eligibility, and requirements are subject to change.
 If you need the application in a different format, please contact the program administrator.

 We encourage you to read prior issues of the Greenbook, which contains summaries, findings, and locations of previous grants.
 Using the Greenbook will help you design a competitive project.